Skip to main content

 1:28:53

-The simulation of the virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved results in clinics.
-The fundamentals of epilepsy are explained.
-On this basis, the concept of epilepsy simulation is developed.
+In this lesson, the simulation of a virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved clinical results.
+You will learn about the fundamentals of epilepsy, as well as the concepts underlying epilepsy simulation.
 By using an iPython notebook, the detailed process of this approach is explained step by step.
 In the end, you are able to perform simple epilepsy simulations your own.